YdroDev/Urban-Assault-Level-Editor/README.md

 #### It is now open source and available for everyone so feel free to submit pull requests.

-#### The current state(25.08.2021) of the source code in the main branch is not stable yet because it is being refactored
+#### The current state of the source code in the main branch is not stable yet because it is being refactored

 ## Download
 #### You can download it [here](https://github.com/YdroDev/Urban-Assault-Level-Editor/releases/download/1.4.0a/UA.Level.Editor.jar).
 This is stable version from 14.11.2020